SetProtocol/STIPS/STIPS/STIP-001.md

   <tr>
    <td>Accrual of interests happen in a market each time the cToken contract associated with that market is invoked.
 Thus sometimes we use stored debt values to save on gas and avoid paying the gas fees to accrue interest up to the current block.
    </td>
-   <td>Accrual of interests happen each block, irrespective of whether the LeningPool contract was invoked or not.
+   <td>Accrual of interests happen each block, irrespective of whether the LendingPool contract was invoked or not.
 We can always use the most up to date balances (principal + interest).
    </td>
   </tr>
 </table>